phoenixframework/phoenix_guides/docs/adding_pages.md

 </div>
 ```

 Now that we've got the route, controller, view, and template, we should be able to point our browsers at [http://localhost:4000/hello](http://localhost:4000/hello) and see our greeting from Phoenix!
-(In case you stopped the server along the way, the task to restart it is `mix phoenix.server`.)
+(In case you stopped the server along the way, the task to restart it is `mix phx.server`.)

 ![Phoenix Greets Us](/images/hello-from-phoenix.png)